 The Attorney General’s Office is working to make sure that residents affected by the fires and gas explosions in the Merrimack Valley have access to the resources they need to recover from this disaster.
 You can call our office’s Merrimack Valley Support Hotline at 617-573-5370 if you are having trouble with the restoration or claims process.

-- The Columbia Gas claims process is run by Columbia Gas, which has hired Worley Claims Services to help with claims.
 Make a claim with Columbia Gas by visiting a Columbia Gas claims center or calling the Columbia Gas claims helpline at 1-800-590-5571.
 Claims center locations and hours are posted on the Columbia Gas website.
 Make sure to save all receipts relating to your expenses.

 Request temporary housing by calling the Columbia Gas temporary housing helpline at 1-800-590-5571, choosing a language, then choosing Option 3.
 Make sure to also ask about transportation and meal allowances.

 If you are having a problem with the Columbia Gas claims process, please report it to the Attorney General’s Office.

 Check Columbia Gas’s website for daily updates on your repair and restoration schedule

 Get updates on your home’s estimated repair schedule and service restoration date on Columbia Gas’s website.
 The website provides estimated timeframes for when work will begin at individual homes through an interactive map and a 72-hour schedule.
 Use the interactive map to see your estimated gas ready, house ready, and relight date range.